ashbaldry/oranguru/README.md

 ## Pokémon Battle

-To start a Pokémon match in the R console, run `PokemonBattle$new()$start()`.
+To start a Pokémon match in the R console, run `PokemonBattle$new()`.
 This will auto-generate two teams of 6 Pokémon, and begin a menu option to either attack or switch out your Pokémon with one of your others.